Bridging integrated information theory and the free-energy principle in living neuronal networks: Discussion

 \subsection{Integrated information and accuracy}

-Overall, accuracy showed a significant but heterogeneous positive relationship with $\Phi_R^{\text{mc}}$ (mean $\rho = 0.393$; Fig.\ref{fig5:E}, \ref{fig5:F}).
-This suggests that greater integration often accompanies better inference performance, yet high accuracy is not strictly contingent on large $\Phi_R^{\text{mc}}$: 7/27 experiments exhibited negative correlations.
-These results are consistent with the view that rich $\Phi$--structures confer functional advantages \cite{albantakis2014evolution, grasso2021causal}, while also aligning with IIT’s prediction that functionally equivalent systems can differ in their integrated causal structure \cite{oizumi2014from, albantakis2023integrated}.
-This dovetails with our observation that $\Phi$ is tightly coupled to belief updating (complexity) rather than to performance per se.
+Overall, accuracy showed a significant but heterogeneous positive relationship with $\Phi_R^{\text{mc}}$ (mean $\rho = 0.378$; Fig.\ref{fig5:E}, \ref{fig5:F}).
+This suggests that greater integration can accompany better inference performance, yet high accuracy is not strictly contingent on large $\Phi_R^{\text{mc}}$: 7/27 experiments exhibited negative correlations.
+These results are consistent with the view that rich $\Phi$--structures may confer functional advantages \cite{albantakis2014evolution, grasso2021causal}, while also aligning with IIT's prediction that functionally equivalent systems can differ in their integrated causal structure \cite{oizumi2014from, albantakis2023integrated}.
+This dovetails with our observation that $\Phi$ is more consistently associated with belief updating (complexity) than with performance per se.
 Three analogies illustrate this dissociation: Bayesian surprise vs. accuracy, model parameter count vs. performance, and intrinsic integrated information vs. extrinsic functionality.
-In each case, the former contributes to the latter but it is not strictly required.
+In each case, the former can contribute to the latter, but it is not strictly required.